 (The Yoga Sutras of Patanjali, Translation by Sri Swami Satchidananda)

-Yama entails: non-violence (ahimsa), truthfulness (stay), non-stealing (astray), abstinence (brahmacharya), and non-greed (aparigraha).
+Yama entails: non-violence (ahimsa), truthfulness (sataya), non-stealing (asteya), abstinence (brahmacharya), and non-greed (aparigraha).
 These Yamas are without a doubt how we act in the world.

 How we act with our self or own observances is the realm of Niyama.
-The five points are: purity (saucha), contentment (santosha), accepting but not causing pain (tapah), study of spiritual books (svadhyaya) and worship of God (isvarapranidhanani)
+The five points are: purity (saucha), contentment (santosha), accepting but not causing pain (tapah), study of spiritual books (svadhyaya) and worship of God (ishvara pranidhanani)

 Think of both of these limbs as the foundation stones to a life fully lived.